Skip to main content

 Perform Disaster Recovery with cURL

-To perform a disaster recovery via cURL, the request must be executed against the full url of the new service instance as described in the example below:
+To perform a disaster recovery via cURL, the request must be executed against the full url of the new Service Instance as described in the example below:

-curl -X POST --cookie session.cookie --cookie-jar session.cookie --location --insecure \
+curl -X POST --cookie test.cookie --cookie-jar test.cookie --location \

 --header "Authorization: ${bearer_token}" \

-"${url}/backups/perform_disaster_recovery" \
+"${url}/disaster-recovery/perform" \

 Perform Disaster Recovery via the CF CLI Plugin

-$ cf disaster-recovery-restore <service-instance> <backup-guid> <encryption-key>
+cf disaster-recovery-restore <service-instance> <backup-guid> <encryption-key>